Komarudin

-Komarudin (29 May 1919 – 10 August 1949) was an Indonesian freedom fighter during the skirmishes against the Dutch which took place shortly after WW2.
+Komarudin (29 May 1919 – 10 August 1949) was an Indonesian freedom fighter during the skirmishes against the Dutch which took place shortly after World War 2.
 It has since come to light that he was born in Korea.
 His real name is Yang Chil-seong (양칠성).
 His Japanese name is Sichisei Yanagawa (梁川七星).
 He was caught and executed in 1949 by Dutch forces.
 In July 1995, the Indonesian government and South Korean representatives held a tombstone replacement ceremony in his honor.

 Early life

 Yang Chil-seong was born on 29 May 1919 in Wanju County, North Jeolla Province.
 He was commissioned by the Japanese colonial government as a guardian of allied forces in Bandung in 1942.
 At that time both Korea and Indonesia were being colonized by Japan.
 After Indonesia and Korea gained independence in 1945, Yang Chil-seong did not return to Korea but remained in Indonesia.
 He changed his name to Komarudin and married an Indonesian.
 When the Dutch soldiers returned to Indonesia and launched military aggression, Komarudin came to Garut with two Japanese soldiers from Bandung, joining the Indonesian National Armed Forces.
 They fought guerrilla warfare in a group dubbed "Pasukan Pangeran Papak", from Markas Besar Gerilya Galunggung (MBGG).
 They were led by Major Kosasih and based in Wanaraja, Garut.
 The two Japanese soldiers named Hasegawa (Abubakar) and Masahiro Aoki (Usman) along with Komarudin were known for their good combat skills.
 The troops also fought in the event of Bandung Sea of Fire.
 Komarudin thwarted the Dutch attempt to seize Wanaraja by destroying Cimanuk Bridge.